 FPI-B200-SOUTH-02 is located left of the CL between Sta.
 1017+17 and 1017+65 in Basin 200.
-The floodplain associated with this encroachment is classified as Zone AE and its base flood elevation was estimated using topographic contours to be 84.0 feet.
+The floodplain associated with this encroachment is classified as Zone AE and has a determined base flood elevation of 84.0 feet.
 The encroachment area is within a wetland that is approximately 17 feet left of the CL at the Hillsborough Bridge.